 The Certificate in Human Rights requires a minimum total of twelve credits, consisting of one core course and three electives.
 It is recommended that students take core courses first before moving on to elective courses.
 Core courses cover the main historical, philosophical and legal questions in human rights.
 Elective courses allow students to branch out into the various subfields of human rights such as indigenous and cultural rights, economic rights, human rights in Latin America and Europe and post-conflict justice.
 Certificate courses do not require pre-requisites, except for Advanced Constitutional Law as indicated.

-Law School students must apply no later than the 10th day of the semester in which they are graduating and are strongly encouraged to apply early in their second year to facilitate course planning and communication about human rights programming and professional opportunities.
+Law School students should apply for the certificate no later than the 10th day of the semester in which they are graduating.
+J.D. students are encouraged to apply in their second year to facilitate course planning and communication about human rights programming and professional opportunities.
+LL.M. students are encouraged to apply in their first semester for purposes of planning their LL.M degree.

 Forms and instructions for applying to the certificate program are available on the UConn Human Rights Certificate website.